Preem

-The raw materials are processed and sold as fuels, heating oil, lubricating oils and other products to both companies and individuals in Sweden and Norway The majority of our production, approximately 80%, is exported to the international market, mainly in north-west Europe, which means that Preem is among the largest Swedish exporters. approximately half of all petroleum products consumed in Sweden come from Preem's refineries.
+The raw materials are processed and sold as fuels, heating oil, lubricating oils and other products to both companies and individuals in Sweden and Norway Approximately 65% of the production is exported to the international market, mainly in north-west Europe, which means that Preem is among the largest Swedish exporters. approximately half of all petroleum products consumed in Sweden come from Preem's refineries.
 Sales on the Swedish market are carried out through Preem's station network in Sweden for private and professional traffic as well as through certified dealers.
 In Norway, the products are mainly sold through retailers and in bulk via direct sales.

 Preem worked until 1996 under the name OK Petroleum.
 Until 1994, OKP was owned by the Swedish government, Neste OY and KF.
 Since 1994, Preem has been owned by the Ethiopian-Saudi business man Mohammed al-Amoudi through his British-Swedish holding company Corral Petroleum Holdings AB.

 In 2019, the turnover was SEK 95,758 million and the operating result was SEK 1,785 million.
 The number of employees was just over 1.500.
 Including partners, retailers and dealers, more than 3,000 people work under the Preem brand.

-Preem sells fuel via manned stations with service shops, automatic stations and filling stations intended for heavy commercial traffic.
+Preem sells fuel via staffed stations with service shops, automatic stations and filling stations intended for heavy commercial traffic.

 In 2017, the company released 2.1 million tonnes of carbon dioxide (of which about two-thirds at the Lysekil refinery).
 In 2019, the corresponding figure was 1.7 million tonnes To reduce carbon dioxide emissions, in the spring of 2020, Preem has started a CCS technology test facility, capturing and storing carbon dioxide.

 Preem is planning for an expansion at the Lysekil refinery, which is an ongoing process.

+In July 2024, the International Center for Settlement of Investment Disputes ordered Morocco to pay $150 million to Corral Petroleum Holdings.